 It transports cargo through aquatic means, i.e., it allows connecting ports with each other.
 It is the most common means of transport in international transport routes.
 Several clients and/or companies that use the same means of transport are usually coordinated and share spaces in order to save costs and contract regular lines.

-This type of transportation allows us to transport cargo by air.
+This type of transport allows us to transport cargo by air.
 It is generally used for urgent shipments due to its speed.
 Different types of aircraft are used depending on the type of transport required, since the only drawback is their price, which is usually high.

 WHAT CHARACTERISTICS MUST MULTIMODAL TRANSPORTATION MEET?